Baltiysk: Prussian town

 By the end of the 17th century, Pillau had expanded considerably, and a lighthouse and a stone church were built.
 Peter the Great, the Tsar of Russia, visited Pillau on three occasions, the first being in 1697 in connection with his Grand Embassy to Western Europe.
 A statue of Peter the Great currently stands next to the lighthouse.
 After Pillau was granted town privileges in 1725, the Baroque-style town hall was constructed and inaugurated in May 1745 but was destroyed at the end of World War II.
 Russian forces occupied the town during the Seven Years' War and built a small Orthodox church there, with the event commemorated by the equestrian statue of Empress Elizabeth, unveiled in 2004.
 In the late 18th century, the present-day southern part of the town, the part located on the Vistula Spit, was annexed by Prussia in the Partitions of Poland.
 In June 1807, Pillau was stormed by Napoleon's Grande Armée during the Napoleonic Wars, although no outstanding events took place during the rest of the 19th century.
 Records of a Scottish "colony" established in Pillau in 1815 appeared in an 1890 publication, although their authenticity is questionable.
 The lighthouse was built up to a height of 31.38 m and the entire fortress was updated and rebuilt by the Prussians in 1871.
 In 1886, the town had a population of 3,434, apart from the fortress garrison.

 The importance of Pillau declined from 15 November 1901, when a shipping canal was opened linking the Vistula Lagoon near Zimmerbude (now Svetly) to Königsberg.
 Pillau's economy was heavily based on large shipping vessels being forced to dock in the town due to the shallow depth of the lagoon near Königsberg, the capital and the largest city of East Prussia, and the goods would then be transported from Pillau to Königsberg by other means.
 Constructed at a huge cost of thirteen million marks, the canal allowed vessels of a 21 ft draught to moor alongside the city or to sail directly to Königsberg without stopping at Pillau, causing a serious decline to the town's economy.

 World War II

+During World War II, a Sammellager prisoner-of-war camp was located in the town in October and November 1939, following the German invasion of Poland.